International scientific consortium IMC

 11. Draft Declaration and Agreement to Establish the International Corporation (Hub) for the Management of Sustainable Development Projects: new institutions, institutional governance frame, "economic inclusion", resource mobilization and management of projects with multiple beneficiaries / stakeholders, digital accounting of beneficiaries, digital arbitration ("digital law"), recovery of economic growth mechanisms and capacity development.

 13. Ensuring leadership, fairness, expand civil rights, and the viability of European corporations and banks: sustainable development projects, Fintech, Industry 4.0, "Quantum Economics and Industry", Digital Economy (digital property, global institute of digital companies with registration on European servers), Artificial Intelligence.
-European leadership also includes: knowledge management, confronting climate change and environmental degradation, creating a resilient technological, urban and environmental infrastructure.
+European leadership also includes: knowledge management, confronting climate change, industrial pollution and environmental degradation, creating a resilient technological, urban and environmental infrastructure.

-Leadership is provided by the information-intellectual potential of the coordinating countries, the common goals (SDGs), a positive "image of the future" as the information (digital) society and the "institutional framework" of legal and economic interaction.
+Leadership is provided by the information-intellectual potential of the coordinating countries, the common goals (SDGs), a positive "image of the future" and the "institutional framework" of legal and economic collaboration.

 14.The choice of coordinating countries is based on a set of digital gadgets, communications, and averaged indicators of the country's IQ (which characterizes the country's information and intellectual potential).
-Such countries will ensure the economic growth of Europe and the world by mobilizing the information and intellectual component of society and the interaction of stakeholders (beneficiaries) in implementing large-scale sustainable development projects in the new institutionalized development environment.
+Such countries will ensure the economic growth of Europe and the world by mobilizing the information and intellectual component of society and providing the multi-stakeholder coordination in large-scale sustainable development projects in the new institutionalized environment.